What To Do After a Car Wreck

 Exchange pertinent information with all drivers and passengers involved.
 This includes: name, address, driver’s license number, and insurance information.
 Always be respectful to other drivers, but remain persistent in obtaining this information as it will likely be the only chance you have to interact with the other drivers.

-Do not deal with insurance companies alone.
 As a former insurance defense attorney, I am well aware of the potential pitfalls inherent in dealing with insurance companies.
 Insurance companies are for-profit businesses and their main concern is their bottom line—not you or your property.
 If you want to make sure you are being treated fairly, you will need an advocate who is on your side throughout the process.